Tree swallow: Survival

 The tree swallow has an average lifespan of 2.7 years and a maximum of 12 years.
-About 79% of individuals do not survive their first year, and those that do face an annual mortality rate of 40% to 60%.
+About 79% of individuals do not survive their first year, and those that do face an annual mortality rate of 40–60%.
 Most deaths are likely the result of cold weather, which reduces insect availability, leading to starvation.
 Lifespan is associated with telomere length: a 2005 study that used return rates (to the breeding site of the previous year) as a proxy for survival found that those with the longest telomeres at one year of age had a predicted lifespan of 3.5 years, compared to the 1.2 years for those with the shortest telomeres.
 Whether short telomeres cause a reduction in fitness or are simply an indicator of it is unknown.
 Regardless, a 2016 thesis found that measures of condition were positively correlated with telomere length.
 Males also generally had longer telomeres than females, as did smaller-winged birds.
 Individuals with shorter telomeres may compensate for potential losses in fitness by increasing reproductive effort, whereas those with longer telomeres may decrease their investment, as evidenced by the smaller proportion of chicks females with longer telomeres fledged.
 Telomere length is highly heritable, and is especially dependent on that of the mother.